 Taken from Abe Books.com

-Another complimentary work is Gordon Rottman's work on the US Army in the 1980s, which had a very helpful battalion level breakdown of the divisions and independent brigades of the US army ca. 1987.
+Another complementary work is Gordon Rottman's work on the US Army in the 1980s, which had a very helpful battalion-level breakdown of the divisions and independent brigades of the US Army ca. 1987.
 Granted, I suspect some of the battalions would have realigned again sometime between then and the Twilight War, but hey, might as well go with it.

 We did a lot of research on these, so I am going to borrow from all three of these elements to come up with a 5th Division that well, works.